DanielKrol90/frontend.io-product.card.component/README.md

-LINK to Final Effect : https://io-product-card.netlify.app/
+LINK to Final Effect : <a href="https://card-pageproject.netlify.app"> TO SEE </a>

+Resposive prodcut card

 # Frontend Mentor - Product preview card component